zolars/bank-system/README.md

 ## Description

 A Java software used to manage the bank system.
-An assignment from QMUL-EBU5304 to practice Scrum.
+An assignment from QMUL-EBU5304 to practice Agile methods.

 ## Features